sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 How it works: label method
 ----

-To grab the policy period from this text:
+To extract the policy period from this text:
 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_label_right.png)

 The config uses the [Label method](doc:label):